-The Idaho Human Rights Act prohibits discrimination in employment on the basis of religion (ID Code Sec.
+The Idaho Human Rights Act prohibits discrimination in employment based on religion (ID Code Sec.
 67-5901et seq.).
 The Act applies to all public employers and private employers with five or more employees.
+It also applies to contractors that provide goods or services to the state.
 Under the Act, it is unlawful for employers to:

 • Fail or refuse to hire, discharge, or otherwise discriminate against an individual with respect to compensation or other terms or conditions of employment based on religion.